DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/editing.md

 title: "Basic Editing in Reaper"
 ---

 ### Undoing Edits

-If you make a mistake while editing, you can easily undo it by pressing `Cmd+Z` (Mac) or `Ctrl+Z` (Windows).
-If you'd like to see a full history of your changes, you can access the undo history by navigating to `Edit -> Undo History`.
-This allows you to view all your previous actions and return to any earlier state in your editing session.
+If you make a mistake while editing, press `Cmd+Z` (Mac) or `Ctrl+Z` (Windows) to undo.
+For a complete list of your previous actions, open `Edit -> Undo History`.
+This lets you step back through your edit sequence and return to any earlier state.

-### Adjusting Item Content
+### Adjusting Item Content (Slip Editing)

-To adjust the timing of content inside an item without moving the entire item itself, hold down the `Alt` key (Windows) or `Option` key (Mac) and drag the item left or right.
-This lets you shift the contents within the item while keeping the item’s position on the timeline unchanged.
+To adjust the timing of content inside an item without moving the entire item, hold `Alt` (Windows) or `Option` (Mac) and drag left or right.
+This “slip edit” is ideal for tightening dialogue or syncing effects to visuals while keeping the item anchored on the timeline.

 ### Splitting Items

-Place your cursor at the point in the item where you'd like to make a cut, and press `S`.
-This splits the item into smaller chunks, making it easier to work with specific sections or delete unwanted parts.
-If you decide you want to undo the splits, you can "heal" the item by going to the item menu and selecting `Heal splits in items`.
-This merges the splits back together.
+Place the cursor where you need a cut and press `S` to split the item.
+This makes it easy to remove unwanted sections or rearrange dialogue.
+To revert multiple splits within a single item, choose `Item -> Heal splits in items`.

 ### Healing vs. Gluing

-Healing only works to undo splits within a single item, restoring it to its original form.
-However, if you want to join different items into one, use the `Glue` feature.
-Glue allows you to combine multiple items, even if they weren’t originally connected, into a single continuous item.
+* **Heal** returns one item to its original, unsplit form (only if all the pieces come from the same original item).
+* **Glue** merges two or more adjacent items into one continuous file, even if they were originally separate.
+Use this after making a series of precise edits to simplify the project.

 ### Crossfading Between Items

-When you drag one item on top of another, Reaper will automatically create a crossfade at the point where they overlap.
-Crossfades ensure that the transition between two audio items is smooth, reducing the risk of pops or clicks.
-It’s generally best to keep these crossfades short for clean and subtle transitions.
+Drag one item slightly over another to create an automatic crossfade.
+Adjust fade length by dragging the fade handles.
+Short fades keep transitions smooth and avoid pops or clicks.

+### Fades and Volume Envelopes

+* Drag the top corners of an item to create quick fade-ins or fade-outs.
+* For more detailed level control, enable track volume envelopes (`Track Envelopes -> Volume`) and add automation points for gradual changes, useful for ducking music under dialogue.

 ### Editing Across Multiple Tracks

-The same editing principles apply when working with multiple tracks.
-For example, if you need to make changes across several tracks at once, you can duplicate a track twice and select all the items by right-clicking and dragging over them.
-This will allow you to edit multiple sections together as needed.
+To edit multiple tracks at once, right-click and drag to select items across tracks.
+You can then move, trim, or split them together—helpful when aligning dialogue with music or effects.

 ---

 ### Ripple Editing

-Ripple editing is a useful tool that automatically adjusts the position of other items on the same track or across multiple tracks as you edit.
-To enable it, go to the toolbar and click on `Ripple Editing Per Track`.
-With this enabled, when you move, delete, or trim an item, all the subsequent items will automatically shift in time, keeping everything aligned and maintaining your project's arrangement.
-This is especially helpful for removing silences in dialogue recordings or when rearranging a sequence of audio items.
+Ripple editing shifts subsequent items automatically when you move or delete a section, maintaining the project’s timing.

+* **Per Track**: Only items on the active track shift.
+* **All Tracks**: Every track shifts together.

+Toggle from the toolbar or via `Options -> Ripple Editing`.
+This is ideal when removing silences or rearranging dialogue sequences.

 ---

 ### Razor Editing

-Razor editing allows for fast, precise adjustments to your audio.
-To enter razor editing mode, right-click and drag over the section of the item you wish to modify.
-A razor icon will appear, indicating that you can now edit the selected region.
-Once selected, press `Delete` to remove the highlighted section.
-Razor edits can be combined with ripple editing for more efficient adjustments to dialogue or other types of audio content.
+Razor editing lets you quickly select and edit time-based areas across one or more tracks.

+* **Select a range**: Hold **Ctrl** (Windows) or **Cmd** (Mac) and drag across the timeline to create a shaded region (the “razor area”).
+* **Move**: Drag the shaded area to move it.
+* **Delete**: press `Delete` to remove the selected time range.
+* **Multi-track work**: Razor areas can span multiple tracks, which makes it ideal for rearranging complex dialogue or music sections.

+Tip: You can also combine razor editing with ripple editing (set to “per-track” or “all tracks”) so that when you cut or move a razor area, everything after it automatically shifts to stay in sync.

+---

+### Grouping Items

+For multi-mic recordings or dialogue with music, select related items, right-click, and choose `Group Items`.
+Grouped items stay locked in relative position, making multi-track edits safer.

+### Snap/Grid Settings

+Ensure consistent timing by toggling `Snap` on (`Shift+S`) and setting the grid to an appropriate value (e.g., quarter-note for music, fine increments for dialogue).
+Adjust the grid from the top toolbar.

+### Additional Tips for a PSA Project

+* Use **Markers** (`M`) to label key sections such as intro, VO, SFX, or outro.
+* Keep your session organized: name tracks clearly (VO, Music, Effects) and color-code items.
+* Regularly save versions (`File -> Save As`) to maintain backups as you experiment.